plone/plone.app.users/plone/app/users/tests/registration_forms.rst

     >>> browser.getControl('Register').click()

     >>> print(browser.contents)
-    <...<div class="fieldErrorBox">...Must not be dead.
+    <...<div class="...">...Must not be dead.
 Your password must contain at least 5 characters....</div>...

     Now try a valid password -- and we'll make sure non-ASCII characters are handled too.